solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     The `buildModifier` must be implemented when overriding so that FPS can store the actions to be used later on in the calldata generation.
 This modifier runs the `_startBuild()` function before `build()` and the `endBuild()` function after.
 This modifier also takes `toPrank` as a parameter, which represents the address used as the caller for the actions in the proposal, such as the multisig address or timelock address.

-    In the `startBuild()` function, set the prank to the caller address and take a snapshot of the initial state using Foundry's `vm.snapshot()` cheat code.
-Then, initiate Foundry's `vm.startStateDiffRecording()` to start recording all function calls made after this step.
+    The `startBuild()` function pranks as the caller address, and takes a snapshot of the initial state using Foundry's `vm.snapshot()` cheat code.
+Then, it initiates a call to Foundry's `vm.startStateDiffRecording()` cheatcode to record all function calls made after this step.
 The `build()` function is then executed, and all the build steps are recorded.
-Finally, `endBuild()` stops the state diff recording, retrieves all the call information, stops the prank, reverts the state to the initial snapshot, and filters out the calls made by the caller, ignoring any static calls.
-This process ensures that only the mutative calls made by the caller are filtered and stored in the actions array.
+Finally, the `endBuild()` function is called which stops the state diff recording, retrieves all the call information, stops the prank and reverts the state to the initial snapshot.
+It then filters out the calls to only ones made by the specified caller address, ignoring any static calls and calls made to Foundry's Vm contract.
+This process ensures that only mutative calls made by the caller are filtered and stored in the actions array.

     ```solidity
     modifier buildModifier(address toPrank) {